edgedock/dcmartin/DESIGN.md

 ```

 ## Step 2 - Invoke the _service_ script

+### &#9994; `SERVICE_LABEL`
-The script detects if an executable program exists with the name of the service; if it does exist, the executable is invoked as a background process.
-The `SERVICE_LABEL` is defined as an environment variable in the `service.json` configuration template.
+This environment variable is defined in the `service.json` configuration template.
+The script detects if an executable program exists with the name of the service and `.sh` appended; if it does exist, the executable is invoked as a background process.

 ```
 # label